-- Upload observations using the website - Upload observations using the app (for Android or iOS devices) - 1.
-Make sure you are signed in on iNaturalist. - 2.
-Make sure that you have been added to the iNaturalist project "Personal Bioblitz" by sending in a signup form to Lena Struwe, and then agreed to join the project on iNaturalist.
+- Upload observations using the website iNaturalist.com - Upload observations using the iNaturalist app - 1.
+Make sure you have an account and are signed in on iNaturalist. - 2.
+Join the iNaturalist project "Personal Bioblitz Spring 2016" - 3.
+Send in a signup form to Lena Struwe (form is on the Rutgers website). - 4.
+Go out and photograph species and keep a field observation notebook.